Last updated: June 2026

 How long to spend

-Plan on 3 to 4 hours to explore the area at a relaxed pace, including walks, photos and moving between sections of the park.
+Plan on 3 to 4 hours to explore Yuanjiajie at a relaxed pace, including walks, photos and the internal transfers.
+I did this circuit (going up, the viewpoints, the other side of the park and coming down) without rushing.
 If you want to explore other areas of Zhangjiajie National Forest Park beyond Yuanjiajie, plan for a full day or even two.

 Best time to visit